plochoidysis-ojwege/Industrial-Panel-Design/Documentation/Session notes/Session Notes-06th June 2025.md

-# Session Notes - 6th September 2025
+# Session Notes - 6th June 2025

 ## Overview
 This session focused on wiring color codes, Kenyan electrical standards, and research topics related to cables and permutations.